scipopt/gcg/doc/resources/devs/detection/detection.md

 > distinguishes GCG from SCIP.
 It accelerates the solving speed of many problems.
 > For further reading, please consult the @ref use-cases "Use-Cases", in particular @ref u2 "the second one".

-There are many different structures that can be found in models and for each type, we have a **unique detector** to find (detect) it.
-In the following, you can find the pages that lead to the description of these.
-For each, we will present what exact structure it finds, how it does that and for what instances this might be suited.
+There are many different kinds of constraints and variables inside a model and each has a certain form.
+Since we want to use those, we let our **classifiers** run on your model to check for specific classes of constraints and variables.
+Then, there are many structures that can be found in models and for each type, we have a **detector** to find (detect) it.
+In the following, you can find the pages that lead to the description of all classifiers and detectors that GCG offers.
+For each, we will present what exact structure it finds (or what classes, respectively), how it does that and for what instances this might be suited.

+@subpage classifiers "Classifiers: Overview Page"\n
 @subpage detectors "Detectors: Overview Page"\n
-- @ref det-colors
-- @ref det-connected
-- @ref det-cutpacking
-- @ref det-gomory
-- @ref det-isomorph
-- @ref det-random
-- @ref det-staircase

 \n
 Our **detection** is executed in a **loop**, where all detectors are called one by one.